coin-or/pulp/.github/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make with the owners of this repository by creating an issue before making a change.

+## Contributor License Agreement

+This project belongs to the [COIN-OR](coinor) community and thus follows its guidelines, listed [here](coinor_guidelines).
+In order to sign the contribution agreement, we use [cla-assistant](_cla_assistant).
+When a new PR is created, a link will appear that asks the submitter to sign it virtually, in case the github user has not done so already.
+The only requisite is to have a github account.
+The link to pulp's CLA is [here](cla).

 ## Pull Request Process

 1. Create a Fork of the project to your own repository.